quark-database/docs/Database operations/6 • For auth tokens/1 • Create a token.md

 ##### Success message

 ```
-✅
+✅  The token has been created.
 ```

 ##### Reports

-1.
+1. Token already exists
 ```
 ❌  An error occurred in Quark.

-The context:  ;
+The context:  You tried to create a token;
-The error:    ;
+The error:    The token already exists;
-What to do:   ;
+What to do:   Change the token string;

-Try following these steps:
-    1.

 Doesn't work?
 Ask a question!
 https://github.com/quark-database/cloud/issues